Peter Hewitt (businessman): Personal life

+City of London declarations of interest list his spouse as Fidelma Mary Hewitt.

 He married Fidelma in 1989 and they have 4 children.

 He has had a lifelong interest in flying, particularly older aircraft.
 He is a Past Master of the Worshipful Company of Woolmen; a Founding Freeman and Past Master of the Guild of Entrepreneurs; a member of the General Committee of the City of London Club; Past Commodore of the Old Wellingtonian Sailing Association; a member of the Lloyd's of London Yacht Club.